venkatesh9ui/simple-chat-app/README.md

   - `/message` to show your sent messages
   - `/random` to show a random whole number

+Enjoy chatting in real-time with emojis and slash commands using this Node.js and Socket.io chat app!

 ## Prerequisites

 Before you begin, ensure you have the following installed: